Non-perturbative constraints on stability and renormalization group flows in nonequilibrium matter

+We have shown that SSA constrains the scaling of CMI along RG flows, including regimes in which the CMI diverges as a power of $l/l_B$, while our convex-decomposition bound provides stability criteria for symmetry-broken states under local channels.
+Together, these results provide a nonperturbative information-theoretic framework for organizing nonequilibrium fixed points and phases.
+It will be interesting to explore our CMI constraints for strongly interacting non-equilibrium systems in $d > 1$ such as flocking fixed points and their RG flows~\cite{toner1995long,chate2020dry,toner2024physics}.

-\textbf{Acknowledgments:} We thank John McGreevy for helpful discussions.
+\textbf{Acknowledgments:} We thank John McGreevy for helpful discussions, Shengqi Sang and Tim Hsieh for helpful feedback on the manuscript, and Mehran Kardar for pointing out Ref.\cite{grinstein1990conservation}.
 T.G. is supported by the National Science Foundation under Grant No. DMR-2521369.
 We acknowledge the hospitality of Kavli Institute for Theoretical Physics (KITP) and thank the organizers of the KITP programs ``Noise-robust Phases of Quantum Matter'', and ``Learning the Fine Structure of Quantum Dynamics in Programmable Quantum Matter''.
 This research was supported in part by grant NSF PHY-2309135 to the KITP.

 \onecolumngrid